DallasBicycleCoalition/dbc-website/README.md

 ## Current work items

-- Transfer DNS nameservers and registration to Cloudflare
 - Create CI/CD pipeline using github actions to deploy onto Cloudflare
 - Meet specs
 - Determine contact email for this account.
 Will happen after we get a stable mailbox (likely non-profit with O365), currently is set to DBC@zanebartlett.com.